EN

 • You’ll need to take the issue to court.

 Note: Giving someone time to pay their debt can last from three months to three years.
-However, recent laws aimed at speeding up this process now try to limit this period to two months and one year, especially in cases of illegal squatting or when tenants don’t pay their rent.
+However, recent laws aim to speed up this process by limiting this period from two months to one year.
+(This is especially true in cases of illegal squatting or when tenants don’t pay their rent.)

 The notice period